myminseok/vmware-docs/velero-install.md

-# Backup TKG with velero and restic
+# Backup TKG with Velero and Restic
 - for Tanzu Kubernetes cluster on TKGs v1.2.1(vsphere7)
 - for Guest cluster from TKGm